Geraldine Gsborne portrait wearing inuit crochet hat and arctic jacket

 Don’t miss it!

-Book signings in Dublin and Cork!
+Book Launches in Dublin and Cork!

 Locations

-Waterstones, Cork City.
+Waterstones, Cork City, 28/10/2025

 ‘Living on this dark side of the earth, I imagined, at times, we had been abandoned by the rest of the world, as if we were the only people on a dark planet way out in space where the moon circled overhead every twenty-four hours without setting and the sun would never brighten the sky again.’